 "Check yourself before you wreck yourself," he tells 21-year-old hospice aide Anthony Alaniz Jr., an example of the near-constant joshing that goes on between the two.

 After Hiram's diagnosis in 2009, Michele vowed to take care of him by herself.
 The couple had always worked for themselves and built what was theirs.
 And Michele was worried about the privacy she'd be giving up.
 So she cared for her husband alone, feeding him, lifting him in and out of bed, bathing him.
-After a while, it started to take a toll.
+It started to take a toll.

-"It's hard to watch someone taking care of someone you feel like you should be taking care of," Michele says.
-"But it gets to the point where it's just too much."
+"It's hard to watch someone taking care of someone you feel like you should be taking care of, but it gets to the point where it's too much," Michele says.

 A couple of years ago, she brought in outside help, and created her own private space, upstairs, where she can get away when the home care aides stop by.